Colville Community Forum

-Colville 1957/67/77 History Project The 2017 Colville history project will feature a 1977 slideshow talk at North Kensington Library on Saturday June 24 by Tom Vague and Dave Hucker - on the 40th of the punky reggae party: featuring the Sex Pistols on Virgin in Vernon Yard, 'The Clash' album and the recording of 'Exodus' by Bob Marley and the Wailers in Basing Street Studios.
+Colville 1957/67/77 History Project The 2017 Colville history project will feature a 1977 slideshow talk at North Kensington Library on Saturday June 24 3-4 pm by Tom Vague and Dave Hucker - on the 40th of the punky reggae party: the Sex Pistols on Virgin in Vernon Yard, 'The Clash' album and the recording of 'Exodus' by Bob Marley and the Wailers in Basing Street Studios.
 Places can be booked for this free event via Eventbrite or at any of the Kensington and Chelsea libraries.

-The 1977 slideshow/exhibition will also be appearing at Portobello Live on April 30 and May 1 at Acklam Village and at the Westway 23 'Exodus' 40th gig in June (date to be confirmed) and the Carnival Pioneers festival in August.
-The history project also aims to commemorate the 60th anniversary of the 1957 Rent Act (and its effect on Rachman) and Joe Meek recording on Arundel Gardens, and the 50th of the hippy summer of love, featuring Oz and IT, the Head Shop at 202 Kensington Park Road, and the Notting Hill People's Association.
+The 1977 slideshow/exhibition will be appearing at the Acklam Village Theatre 'Exodus' 40th gig in June (date to be confirmed) and the Carnival Pioneers festival in August.
+The history project also aims to commemorate the 60th anniversary of the 1957 Rent Act, its effect on Rachman and Joe Meek recording on Arundel Gardens, and the 50th of the hippy summer of love - Oz, IT, the Head Shop at 202 Kensington Park Road and the Notting Hill People's Association.

 By way of context: I’ve lived on Portobello Road or close by for 13years, I have 3 daughters, one of whom is 10yrs old and my flat faces onto the road, close to the junction with Lancaster Road.
 As…Continue